Short Creek (Bean Lake tributary)

 Short Creek is a stream in Platte County in the U.S. state of Missouri.
 It is a tributary of Bean Lake.

 Short Creek was so named on account of its relatively short length.
+It sources from the Missouri River Valley bluffs north of Iatan and flows southwest, crossing Route 45/273, and then flows into Bean Lake in the Missouri River floodplain.